 To paraphrase a popular TV commercial, “Betcha can’t stitch just one!”

-Next, you can generate a random snowflake using the “Make a Random Snowflake!!!” button.
-If you want to make a custom snowflake, you can use the remaining controls to mix and match the hub, mid sections and tips to suit your taste and project.
+If you want to make a custom snowflake, you can use the remaining controls to select and alter elements.
+You can use the sliders to mix and match the hub, midsections and tips to suit your taste and project.

 Note on 12 point snowflakes: Some Mid sections and tips will overlap.
 This is not a problem normally and typically produces a very pretty result.
 Take a little extra care with metallic threads, however, as they may break more easily.
 Lower the tension and speed, and you’ll most likely have a perfect stitch out.

 Buttoning the tips together can be done easily if you match tips with loops to tip that are balls.
 This works just like the ornament covers.